The RN-to-BSN program is for Registered Nurses who want to complete the Bachelor of Science in Nursing (BSN) degree.

 Because of our commitment to addressing the severe shortage of nurses with BSN degrees, all applicants who meet the admission requirements and eligibility criteria are accepted.
 The Kramer School of Nursing has no waiting list.

 Don't live near Oklahoma City?
 Our professors go on the road, delivering the same personalized classroom experience to other communities.
-In August, we will offer classes at Comanche County Memorial Hospital in Lawton, OK.
+In August, we will offer classes at Duncan Regional Hospital in Duncan, OK.
 In January, we will offer classes at Mercy Hospital Ardmore, in Ardmore, OK.

 Contact Odalie Wildes, RN-to-BSN Program Specialist, at (405) 208-5909 or email@example.com for more information about our RN-to BSN program.